 The Key Differences between LAN and Ethernet.

-While they are very closely related, there are some key differences between LAN and Ethernet.
-Here’s a quick overview of the differences.
+While the terms LAN vs Ethernet are very closely related, there are some key differences between the two.
+Here’s a quick overview of those differences.

 When it comes to LAN, some key differences are that: